mpi-performance-guidelines/mpi-performance-guidelines.github.io/dynamic-sparse.md

 ### Takeaway

-The results show ~30% reduction in communication time using the nonblocking census algorithm for this synthetic example.
+The result about shows about a 30% reduction in communication time using the nonblocking census algorithm.
+But this is only for our synthetic example.
 Users should consider this approach for their application if it fits the criteria we discussed.
 That is, if each process has relatively few communication partners, and those partners change from iteration to iteration.
+If so, it may be worth trying out the alternative and running some representative experiments for comparison.
+If the benefits are significant, they could justify the added complexity in your code!

 [^1]: [https://doi.org/10.1145/1837853.1693476](https://doi.org/10.1145/1837853.1693476)
 [ex]: https://github.com/raffenet/bssw-examples/tree/main/dsde